-Almost every sport have their etiquette and behavior code and chess is just the same.
+Almost every sport has its etiquette and behavior code and chess is just the same.
 In most chess tournaments, players are not allowed to:

 - Tip the board out of frustration and storm off.

-- Leave the playing hall when it’s their time to make the move over the chess board.
+- Leave the playing hall when it’s their time to make a move on the chessboard.

 - Possess mobile phone on their person

 - Possess any form of technology that is used to cheat their way to victory